skyerhxx/DR-TextSpotter/ARText/README.md

 # ARText

-ARText is the first Chinese Artistic Dataset used for text detection and text recognition, which consists of 33000 Chinese artistic images (with 3535 characters) collected from the Internet.
+ARText is the first Chinese Artistic Dataset focus on the font diversity and shape variance of characters in text spotting/text detection/text recognition.
+ARText consists of 33000 Chinese artistic images (with 3535 characters) collected from the Internet, which is randomly divided into training set (30, 000 images) and testing set (3, 000 images) for model development.

 <div align=center>
     <img src="../resources/ARText_examples.jpg" width="780" height="504" />